openebs/website/docs/main/faqs/cStor.md

 id: cStorFAQ
 title: cStor FAQs
 keywords:
- - OpenEBS FAQ
+ - cStor FAQ
  - FAQs
-description: The FAQ section about OpenEBS helps to address common concerns, questions, and objections that users have about OpenEBS.
+description: The FAQ section about cStor helps to address common concerns, questions, and objections that users have about cStor.
 ---

 [Prerequisites to run CStor-CSI in rancher based clusters](#prerequisites-for-rancher)